 What is the HUB?

-The HUB reduces barriers that can prevent women in Mahoning County who are at risk of poor birth outcomes from having healthy pregnancies and healthy babies.
+The HUB reduces barriers that can prevent women in the Mahoning Valley who are at risk of poor birth outcomes from having healthy pregnancies and healthy babies.
 It partners with local care coordination agencies to connect women to resources and services that can benefit them and their baby throughout pregnancy.

 The HUB coordinates and monitors services through a community-wide strategy.
 This team approach uses a web-based data entry and reporting system to reach those at greatest need while reducing duplication of services.
 Through the implementation of Pathways and its Network of Care, the HUB confirms that clients are connected to evidence-based care and best practices and it measures the results.

 Pathways are used to address identified risk factors or barriers.
 The Pathway then tracks and documents each critical step, ending with ensuring the risk factor has been addressed.
 The Pathway is complete when a final outcome is achieved.
 There are 20 standardized Pathways that are used to address the client’s needs and improve health outcomes.

 African American women are more than twice as likely to deliver a low birth weight baby compared to Caucasian women.
 There has been a dramatic improvement in the birth outcomes of at-risk pregnant women who have participated in the HUB in other counties.
 For example, in 2013 and 2014, African American women in Lucas County that were enrolled in Pathways had a low birth rate of 9.5%, much lower than the overall rates for African Americans in Lucas County (13.2% in 2013) and statewide (13.4% in 2013).